 For the purpose of this exercise, you should choose “Blank Canvas.”

-The starter version is the one you already have in your Google Analytics account by default.
+The starter version of your SEO dashboard is the one you already have in your Google Analytics account by default.
 Now you need to choose the widgets to populate your SEO dashboard with.

 You have two ways you can add widgets to your SEO dashboard: